Statement of Intent

 - When a reason has been provided the office staff ensure that the appropriate attendance code is entered into the register (National Attendance Codes – see appendix 2)

-Only the officer staff, the Deputy Head and the Pastoral Care and Family Support Officer can change attendance codes (eg changing N to O), that member of staff will date, initial and give a brief reason for the change.
+Only the officer staff, the Deputy Head and the Pastoral Care and Family Support Manager can change attendance codes (eg changing N to O), that member of staff will date, initial and give a brief reason for the change.

 Illness and Medical Appointments